 Mr. Costanza is frequently heard on radio broadcasts worldwide, including the CBC in Canada, NPR in the United States, and on various European broadcasting networks.
 He is privileged to perform on an early 18th century Venetian cello made by Francesco Gobetti and Giuseppe Guarneri, part of the Harry R. Lange Collection of Instruments and Bows at Stanford.

-In addition to his varied musical interests, Christopher is an avid long-distance runner and hiker, in an effort to offset the dozens of hours spent planted in a chair playing the cello.
+In addition to his varied musical interests, Mr. Costanza is an avid long-distance runner and hiker.
 A self-described train enthusiast, he enjoys riding and exploring the passenger railways of the world.
-Additionally, Chris is fascinated by architecture (railway stations, for starters), and seeks out innovative architectural offerings of each city he visits on tour.
-At home in California, he is also passionate about cooking, focusing his attention on new and creative dishes which take advantage of the abundance of remarkable organic local produce.
-Christopher lives with two wonderful violinists: his wife, Debra Fong, and their daughter, Isabella.
+Additionally, he is fascinated by architecture (railway stations, for starters), and seeks out innovative architectural offerings of each city he visits on tour.
+At home in California, he is passionate about cooking, focusing his attention on new and creative dishes which take advantage of the abundance of remarkable organic local produce.
+Mr. Costanza lives with two wonderful violinists: his wife, Debra Fong, and their daughter, Isabella.